13. Graphics#

 .

-This might be counterintuitive; if z
+This might be counterintuitive; when z

 is printed,